3800 dead -- and more on the way

 And all across Europe, refugees from Syria are claiming asylum.

 But far more stay in the Middle East.
-It's the countries neighboring Syria that host the vast majority of people trying to escape the war.
+Syria's own neighbors host the vast majority of people trying to escape the war.

+And there's little hope the war will end any time soon -- so the refugees will keep fleeing.

 Go deeper on the migrant crisis